-First, integrate the TwinCAT PLC Control project in the System Manager.
-This is performed via the context menu of the PLC configuration (right-click) and selecting "Append PLC Project...":
+First, integrate the TwinCAT PLC Control project in the System Manager via the context menu of the PLC configuration; right-click and select "Append PLC Project...":

 Fig. 36: Appending the TwinCAT PLC Control project

 Select the PLC configuration "PLC\example.tpy" in the browser window that opens.
 The project including the two variables identified with "AT" are then integrated in the configuration tree of the System Manager: